nreochWW/generator-lerna-typescript-react/README.md

 [lerna-typescript-react]: https://github.com/nreochWW/lerna-typescript-react
 [lerna]: https://github.com/lerna/lerna

-# Instructions for creating the parent repository
+# Instructions for generating the parent repository

 These instructions start after the repo has been cloned and linked.\
 _Note: In the future this will be installed from a private NPM registry_